For the mobile Internet, tomorrow belongs to Asia

 That shift is a challenge to profit margins at the likes of Apple Inc and Samsung Electronics, which together sell half of the world's smartphones.
 Both companies announce quarterly results this week.

 Samsung has indicated its second-quarter operating profit will fall short of estimates as demand for high-end smartphones slows.
-Apple is also exploring cheaper iPhone models that come in different colors to tap the mass segment, sources have said.
+[ID:nL3N0FA0WP] Apple is also exploring cheaper iPhone models that come in different colours to tap the mass segment, sources have said.

 Neither faces any kind of crisis.
 But, industry experts say, many users in mature markets who want a smartphone already have one.
 European smartphone shipments grew 12 percent in January-March from a year ago, the slowest growth since IT research firm IDC started tracking the mobile market in 2004.